Coupes have the right lines, but it can be awkward to take more than one person along for the ride.

 Not the car’s angry Cicada looks, I mean.

 Having a full-sized third door for passenger access to the rear seats – great idea.
 Hyundai fully committed.
-Unlike Saturn and Mazda, which tried the idea before but timorously, with a functionally compromised mini-me third door.
+Unlike Saturn and Mazda, which tried the idea before, but only kinda-sorta. . . with a functionally compromised mini-me third door.

-No half measures here.
 The Veloster’s got a real third door, just like you’d get if you bought a four-door sedan.
-Except the driver rarely sees it, giving him the sexier visuals of a coupe.
+Except the driver rarely sees it, giving him the sexier visuals of a coupe on his side of the car.

 It’s hard to grok.

 If the point of this exercise was to make the Veloster more practical than the usual two-door, why stop with access to the backseats?
-Why not make the backseats at least as passenger viable as the Mazda3’s or the Mini’s?
+Why not add a couple inches of leg and headroom, too?

 Because it looks cool.

 Un-slope the roof and you’re just another hatchback/sedan.
-It’s not the most practical thing on the road, but neither is a purple Kawasaki two-stroke triple.
-If you want something different, well, here it is.
+So it’s not the most practical thing on the road.
+But then, neither is a purple Kawasaki two-stroke triple.
+If you want something different, well . . . here it is.

 THE BOTTOM LINE